-In Kenya, opinions are raging over a film that’s yet to be seen.
-Rafiki by Wanuri Kahiu tells a story of two girls, a love story — causing it to be banned in the country where it is set.
+In Kenya, opinions are raging over a film that can't be seen there.
+Rafiki by Wanuri Kahiu tells a story of two girls, a love story — which has led to it being banned in the country where it's set.

 “It’s become more popular as a result,” Wanuri says.
 “This is not the first time films or books or art have been censored and over time those censors have been reversed.
 So over time, yes, this too will change.”